The DERIVATION question

 "eos" (line 4): Give the nom. masc. singular of this pronoun.

 Here they are checking your recognition of the pronoun "IS EA ID".
-They could equally well ask about parts of"EGO", "TU", "NOS" or "VOS" (the Personal Pronouns); "SE" (the Reflexive Pronoun); or "HIC" and "ILLE" (often called DEMONSTRATIVE ADJECTIVES rather than PRONOUNS: "DEMONSTRATIVE" is the key-word here!)
+They could equally well ask about parts of "EGO", "TU", "NOS" or "VOS" (the Personal Pronouns),or even "SE" (the Reflexive Pronoun).

 Also, they may ask something like this: